KedalionDaimon/raspberry_pi_motion/README.md

 Essentially, have four cameras take pictures - either periodic only, or periodic with motion detection (in which case use crontab.motion as crontab).
 Files to be adjusted are named _ADJUSTED in the end.

 You need to create the directory /photos, too.
+Best is to mount this directory in RAM, for which add into /etc/fstab e.g. the line:

+tmpfs /photos tmpfs rw,mode=1777,size=20M

 For details, see: